Hampered by scandals, Wells Fargo’s profits stagnate

 - 5 reasons you wouldn’t want to be in the shoes of Apple CEO Tim Cook right now

+That’s notable because, in a growing economy, a bank the size of Wells Fargo should be growing both deposits and loans.
+JPMorgan Chase & Co, which also reported its fourth-quarter results on Tuesday, reported an 8 percent increase in loans and 2 percent growth in deposits.
+Citigroup, which reported on Monday, also reported higher loans and deposits.

-The biggest U.S. mortgage lender posted revenue of $25.26 billion in the period.
+Wells Fargo, which is the biggest U.S. mortgage lender, posted revenue of $25.26 billion in the period.
 Its revenue net of interest expense was $20.98 billion, which also missed forecasts.
 Analysts were looking for Wells to earn $21.74 billion in revenue.

-Wells Fargo shares were down 1 percent in pre-market trading.
-They are up 5 percent so far this year.